 Personalization is a key issue for sales teams in the B2B arena.
 Research suggests that leads that are approached with personalized content produce 20% more sales opportunities than those approached generically.

-Many sales-driven organisations are leaning on social media for the personalisation information they require.
+Many sales-driven organizations are leaning on social media for the personalization information they require.
 Canny brands have started to identify the key intent signals that can indicate someone is ready to buy.